The Spooks of Bottle Bay

-The Spooks of Bottle Bay is a children's drama series shown between the years of 1993 and 1995 on CITV.
+The Spooks of Bottle Bay was a children's drama series shown between the years of 1993 and 1995 on CITV.
 The stories behind the show were created by Ian Allen of Button Moon fame, and the puppets and sets were designed by John Thirtle.
-Three videos containing a few episodes from the first two series were released in the 1990s, but nothing has been released since 2004 in USA and the show has never been repeated on television.
 The series was directed by Paul Cole.
+Thirtle died just before studio work began on the third and final season.
+Allen and Thirtle's Playboard Puppets company also gave live performances using The Spooks of Bottle Bay puppets.

 Plot

 The Spooks of Bottle Bay followed the adventures of nice-guy Sidney Sludge and his dog Maxwell, and the town folk of Bottle Bay.
 The town was in fact located in a bottle on a mantelpiece of an unknown person's house.
 The residents are forever plagued by Sidney's evil siblings, Sybil and Cedric.
 Sidney spent most of the time trying to avoid the problems caused by his brother and sister and was always helped, albeit unwittingly, by the Spooks of Bottle Bay.